performancecopilot/pcp/docs/UAG/TimeSeriesQuerying.rst

 Section 9.7, “`PCP Environment`_”, describes environment variables used to parameterize the file and directory names used by PCP.

-Section 9.8, “`PCP Grafana Plugin`_”, explains the PCP Redis data source and lays out the path to the PCP Grafana Plugin.
+Section 9.8, “`PCP Grafana Plugin`_”, explains the PCP data source and lays out the path to using the PCP Grafana Plugin.

 Introduction to pmseries
 *************************

-**pmseries** displays various types of information about performance metrics available through the scalable timeseries facilities of the Performance
-Co-Pilot (PCP) using the `Redis <https://redis.io/>`_ distributed data store.
+**pmseries** displays various types of information about performance metrics available through the scalable timeseries facilities of the Performance Co-Pilot (PCP) using a distributed key-value server such as `Valkey <https://valkey.io/>`_

-By default **pmseries** communicates with a local redis-server(1), however the **-h** and **-p** options can be used to specify an alternate Redis instance.
-If this instance is a node of a Redis cluster, all other instances in the cluster will be discovered and used automatically.
+By default **pmseries** communicates with a local key-value server, however the **-h** and **-p** options can be used to specify an alternate server.
+If this instance is a node of a cluster, all other instances in the cluster will be discovered and used automatically.

-**pmseries** runs in several different modes - either querying timeseries identifiers, metadata or values (already stored in Redis), or manually loading timeseries into Redis.
+**pmseries** runs in several different modes - either querying timeseries identifiers, metadata or values (already stored), or manually loading timeseries into a key-value server.
 The latter mode is seldom used, however, since `pmproxy(1) <https://man7.org/linux/man-pages/man1/pmproxy.1.html>`_ will automatically perform this function for local `pmlogger(1) <https://man7.org/linux/man-pages/man1/pmlogger.1.html>`_ instances, when running in its default time series mode.

 Without command line options specifying otherwise, **pmseries** will issue a timeseries query to find matching timeseries and values.
 All timeseries are